alexbadiu-insightsinmotion/PBI-Documentation/06 - Automated Testing in Power BI.md

 All of the tests described above **can be integrated into** the structure shown in section 3, allowing you to have **a single query that runs all tests with one click**.
 This provides a comprehensive overview of your model's quality and accuracy.
 Here's how you can consolidate them:

-Your excel structure should be similar to this :
+Your Excel structure should be similar to this :
 <img width="685" alt="Pasted image 20250302170807" src="https://github.com/user-attachments/assets/0982555f-96be-4397-9260-fea42e4b7646" />